fandora-network/docs/docs/maintain/delegate/delegator-faq.md

 ### How many rewards will I get if I delegate?

-Please use the Staking Rewards Calculator to determine your estimates. https://staking.polygon.technology/rewards-calculator
+Please use the Staking Rewards Calculator to determine your estimates. https://staking.fandora.technology/rewards-calculator

 ### Why does my transaction take so long?

-All staking transactions of Polygon happen on Ethereum for security reasons.
+All staking transactions of fandora happen on Ethereum for security reasons.

 The time taken to complete a transaction depends on the gas fees that you have allowed and also the network congestion of Ethereum mainnet at that point in time.
 You can always use the “Speed Up” option to increase the gas fees so that your transaction can be completed soon